-14.1 Describe the enforcement powers of the data protection authority(ies):
+14.1 Describe the enforcement powers of the data protection authority(ies).

 Investigatory Power Civil/Administrative Sanction Criminal Sanction The Privacy Commission has the power to investigate possible violations of Belgian privacy and data protection law, at its own initiative or following complaints from individuals.
-The Privacy Commission cannot impose sanctions.
-If it determines that Belgian privacy and data protection law may have been violated, it can bring the case before the court of first instance or refer it to the Public Prosecutor.
+In the current state of law, the Privacy Commission cannot impose sanctions.
+If it determines that Belgian privacy and data protection law may have been violated, it can bring the case before the Court of First Instance or refer it to the Public Prosecutor.
 In addition, a violation of Belgian privacy and data protection law may lead to civil action for damages.
-Unlawfully processing personal data is punishable with fines of up to 600,000 EUR, confiscation of the media containing the personal data to which the offence relates, the erasure of the data or the prohibition to manage any processing of personal data, directly or through an agent, for a period of up to two years.
+Unlawfully processing personal data is punishable with fines of up to EUR 800,000, confiscation of the media containing the personal data to which the offence relates, the erasure of the data or the prohibition to manage any processing of personal data, directly or through an agent, for a period of up to two years.
 A Court may also order the publication of the judgment in one or more newspapers.
-Any repeated violation of the Data Protection Act is punishable by a term of imprisonment of up to two years, and/or fines of up to 600,000 EUR.
+Any repeated violation of the Data Protection Act is punishable by a term of imprisonment of up to two years, and/or fines of up to EUR 800,000.